Triton-Robotics/Simulation-ManiSkill/README.md

 # NOTE

 enabling human gui has a significant performance hit, especially when trying to run faster than real time.
 Whenever possible disable the `human_gui` ros parameter

+some combinations of control_freq, sim_freq, sim_time_scale make the env.step() function take longer than normal to execute in real time.
+Unsure why